 What causes depression?

-- Very Stressful life events and anxiety provoking circumstances, such as losing a hard earned job or a relationship ending, may very well bring on an episode of depression.
+Very Stressful life events and anxiety provoking circumstances, such as losing a hard earned job, a bereavement or a relationship ending, may very well bring on an episode of depression.

 It’s very often extremely difficult to identify a 'reason' in many cases, and this can be upsetting for people who want to better understand the reasons why they are feeling very down, miserable and low.
 Depression, like any illness, can appear for no apparent reason.
 It’s now clear that there are changes in the way the brain operates when a person is depressed.